chris-vanderveen/haf-harted/README.md

   loader.load(
     "YOUR FILE NAME HERE",
   ```
-- Replace `"YOUR FILE NAME HERE"` with your file name, e.g. `"public/myModel.glb"`.
+- Replace `"YOUR FILE NAME HERE"` with your file name, e.g. `"myModel.glb"`.

 ## 7. Install Node.js and npm